Reduced grip strength is a known indicator of weakness for seniors.

 8)If you have difficulty opening jars, protect your joints and use a (affiliate link) grip assist.

-9)For difficulty with controlling (affiliate link) utensils, if you make the grip larger, it may be less painful or easier to control.
+9)For difficulty with controlling (affiliate link) utensils if they are have a larger grip or are heavier, it may be less painful or easier to control them.

 10)You can apply this concept to other items such as toothbrushes, razors, etc. with (affiliate link) foam tubes.